Skip to main content

 • If you have had maps created for you on your behalf, we recommend contacting the creator who will be able to grant you access to the maps.
 These maps can provide a useful starting point for Nature Reporting.

 • If you have created maps in a different software, we recommend exporting the maps and importing them into Land App (importing guidance here).
-If you would like help with this, the Land App team will be support you through the in app chat.
+If you would like help with this, the Land App team will be happy to support you through the in app chat.

 How is my data handled?